J. Cole’s “The Fall-Off” Debuts at No. 1 With Huge Numbers

 Fending off Bad Bunny’s Debí Tirar Más Fotos, Cole’s impressive streak of No. 1 albums continues, placing him in rarefied air as a rapper.
 As for the music, it’s as pure as a Cole album can get, with the Fayetteville rapper delivering storytelling on tracks like “What If” and “I Love Her Again,” while also giving us certified bangers such as “WHO TF IZ U.”

-With The Fall-Off potentially being his last album (He says it will be his last “J. Cole” album, though he may still do production work in the future), it’s only fitting that many people copped it.
+With The Fall-Off potentially being his last album, it’s only fitting that many people copped it.
 To put the numbers in perspective, Cole’s last project, Might Delete Later, moved 119,000 units in its first week, while The Off-Season sold very similar numbers as The Fall-Off.
 Screw an apology, Cole is still revered.

 WHERE DOES COLE’S ALBUM STAND IN TERMS OF FIRST WEEK SALES?
 FIND OUT HERE!